 While this position was undoubtedly elaborated upon and developed into a very slick and sophisticated system by de la Riva, the pattern of leg entanglement it involves predates him by many years, and it has long been used in Judo newaza, albeit in a somewhat more primitive manner.
 Is the video below you can see 9th Dan Judo Master Tsunetane Oda demonstrating a sweep from a very 'de la Riva' like guard position in the early 1900s:

 The Peruvian necktie is a submission that has elements of both a neck crank and a choke.
 It is essentially a modified guillotine type choke from a front headlock position on a turtled opponent.
 The arms are threaded in an ‘over-under’ pattern with the hands gripped underneath the opponent’s chin.
 The leg on the ‘arm-over’ side is then thrown over the opponents back, and the submission is applied by leaning back and applying pressure to the opponent’s neck.

 The origin of this submission is attributed to the Peruvian professional mixed martial artist and BJJ black belt Tony DeSouza, who apparently is the man responsible for modifying the guillotine and naming the move.
-C.B.Dollaway famously pulled off the move against Jesse Taylor at UFC 186.
-Here’s a video of Pat Curran using it in Bellator:
+Below you can watch Pat Curran pulling off the technique at the Bellator Featherweight Tournament Quarterfinal: